-All pupils in our school regularly reminded that they can approach any member of staff.
+All pupils in our school are regularly reminded that they can approach any member of staff.
 The school is committed to ensuring that pupils are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
-All pupils know that we have a senior member of staff (DSL) with responsibility for child protection and safeguarding and know who this is.
+All pupils know the location of the school's SEN office and that we have a senior member of staff (DSL) with responsibility for child protection and safeguarding and know who this is.
 We inform pupils of whom they might talk to, both in and out of school, their right to be listened to and heard and what steps can be taken to protect them from harm.
-PSHE and online safety awareness materials we use to help pupils learn how to keep safe are ChildLine, NSPCC Speak Out Stay Safe, Police, Stranger Danger, and Anti-bullying.
+Our Life Guidance and assembly programme have a strong emphasis on supporting the development and awareness of PSHE, healthy relationships and online safety.
+External professionals are regularly invited to talk to our pupils when appropriate.